metabase/metabase/docs/setting-up-metabase.md

 Once you're done here simply follow the link to **Take me to Metabase**.
 And if you decided to skip the newsletter sign-up, it's cool, we still like you :)

-# Next: Getting started with Metabase
+## Getting started with Metabase
-For a quick overview of how to use Metabase, head over to the [Getting Started Guide](/learn/getting-started/getting-started.html).
+For a tutorial on getting up and running with questions and dashboards, head over to [Learn Metabase](/learn/getting-started/getting-started.html).

 For information on adding team members, connecting additional databases, configuring Metabase settings, and more, check out the [Admin Guide](./administration-guide/start.md).